mwaniki9322/Password-Locker/README.md

 * INPUT: dc
 * OUTPUT:Display of credentials in the list.

-## To Do
-* Store quote entries in a database
-* Improve functionality of voting buttons to ensure one can only like OR dislike a quote
-* Add custom validations to the form to prevent submission of inputs with just whitespace
+### 6. Find credentials by Platform
+* INPUT: Platform
+* OUTPUT:Credentials.

 ### Known bugs
-* No bags reported.Raise a bug fix [here](https://github.com/mwaniki9322/Quote.git)
+* No bags reported.Raise a bug fix [here](https://github.com/mwaniki9322/Password-Locker.git)

 ## Contact
 * If you wish to reach out incase of any issue you can pull request